linrongbin16/gitlinker.nvim/README.md

 })
 ```

-> The `link` API is running in async way because it uses lua coroutine to avoid editor blocking.
+> The `link` API is running in async mode and cannot directly returns the generated link, because it uses lua coroutine to avoid blocking IO.

 </details>